-*2020-2021 Season Note* – The OPUS Hut is almost entirely booked out for the 20/21 Winter Season.
+*2021-2022 Season Note* – The OPUS Hut is currently taking reservations for the upcoming winter season.
 If you have already booked the hut and are in need of guides, get in touch with us and we can set up Custom/Private Guiding for your group based on the number of people that would like ski guiding during your stay.
 See below for pricing under the “Dates/Costs” tab.

 The Ophir Pass Ultimate Ski (OPUS) Hut is a high alpine backcountry lodge located near Ophir pass, in the Northern San Juan Mountains.
 Built on the southern slopes of 13,666 ft.
 Lookout Peak, the solar-powered hut receives abundant sunshine.

 Located in the high mountains between the famous ski towns of Silverton and Telluride, this hut is surrounded by awesome tree runs, wide open bowls, and steep, craggy faces.
 This program is for intermediate to advanced backcountry skiers and boarders looking for a once in a lifetime ski trip, all while living in the luxury of a beautiful, fully catered hut.